brianritchie1312/icat.ansible/README.md

 ## Summary

-Features the steps of the install up to end of Lorem Ipsum
+Features the steps of the install
+WARNING THIS DOES NOT YET WORK ON REMOTE MACHINES ONLY LOCALHOST

 ## TODO
-* Complete other roles, see ICATInstall.yml
 * Add includes or imports for user accounts
 * add variable for mysql_secure reponses
 * set up for remote install and test
 * set up modular includes/imports for other OSs
 * improve commenting on common problems
-* encrypt passwords
+* encrypt passwords or use vault
 * create system to detect when ansible has already been run so that password don't need to be reset
 * shut down all processes at end of install (eg. asadmin domains)
 * add task to remove files that are no longer needed (eg. zips)
 * improve variable organisation (eg. create single config file for whole install)
 * Improve modular capabilities
+* plan organisation
+* fix remote host glassfish domain bug

 ## Notes
 * some Roles are commented out but are needed on clean run